Jonathan Larson

-Early years
+Early life

 Jonathan David Larson was born on February 4, 1960, in Mount Vernon, New York, to Nanette (née Notarius; 1927–2018) and Allan Larson (1925–2021) of White Plains, New York.
-His family was Jewish.
+His family was of Russian-Jewish origins.
 His grandfather, Bernard Isaac Lazarson, who was born in Russia, changed the family surname to Larson.
 At an early age, Larson played the trumpet and tuba, sang in his school's choir, and took piano lessons.
 His early musical influences and his favorite rock musicians included Elton John, The Doors, The Who, and Billy Joel, as well as the classic composers of musical theatre, especially Stephen Sondheim.
 He also loved Pete Townshend, The Police, Prince, Liz Phair, and The Beatles.
 Larson attended White Plains High School, where he was also involved in acting, performing in lead roles in various productions, graduating in 1978.
 He had a sister, Julie.

 Larson attended Adelphi University in Garden City, New York, with a four-year scholarship as an acting major, in addition to performing in numerous plays and musical theatre, graduating in 1982 with a Bachelor of Fine Arts degree.
 Larson stopped acting to focus on compositions.
-During his college years, he began music composition, composing music first for small student productions, called cabarets, and later the score to a musical entitled The Book of Good Love (Libro de Buen Amor), written by the department head, Jacques Burdick, who was also Larson's college mentor.
+During his college years, he began music composition, composing music first for small student productions, called cabarets, and later the score to a musical titled The Book of Good Love (Libro de Buen Amor), written by the department head, Jacques Burdick, who was also Larson's college mentor.

 As a student at Adelphi University, Larson co-wrote Sacrimmoralinority, a Brechtian-themed cabaret musical and his first musical, with David Glenn Armstrong.
 It was first staged at Adelphi University in the winter of 1981.
 After Larson and Armstrong graduated in 1982, they renamed it Saved! - An Immoral Musical on the Moral Majority.
 It played a four-week showcase run at Rusty's Storefront Blitz, a small theatre on 42nd Street in New York, Manhattan, and won both authors a writing award from ASCAP.

 After graduating, Larson participated in a summer stock theatre program at the Barn Theatre in Augusta, Michigan, as a piano player, which resulted in his earning an Equity card for membership in the Actors' Equity Association.